GoogleChrome/developer.chrome.com/site/en/blog/origin-trials/index.md

 ## Take part in an origin trial

 1. Choose an origin trial from the [list of active trials](https://developers.chrome.com/origintrials/#/trials/active).
-1. Request a token (a string of letters and numbers) by clicking the **Register** button and filling out the form.
+1. Request a token by clicking the **Register** button and filling out the form.
 1. Provide the token on every web page for which you want the trial feature to be enabled, using one of the following methods:
    -  As a meta tag in the &lt;head&gt;: